pradyunuydarp/miniC/README.md

                 output:
                     0
 RUNNING:
-You can use the 'make' command in the project's directory after modifying the Makefile.
+After modifying the Makefile(as indicated in it), you can use the 'make' command in the project's directory.
+	make
 You can also use this one-line command to compile and generate the executable instead of using the makefile

 	gcc -Wall -Wextra -g3 (path to /src/main.c) (path to /src/interpreter.c) (path to /src/variable.c) (path to /src/print.c) (path to /src/arithmetic.c) (path to /src/condition.c) -o (path to the executable you want to generate /output/main)